UP | HOME

 • Goals:

-• Core goal: what does a completely working project look like?
+• What does a completely working project look like?

 • What structure can you add to the environment to make tasks easier (for example using April Tags rather than computer vision)?